MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Note about downloads

-I use always Windows to compile FFmpeg, so I forgot compile every time for Mac OS and Linux.
+I always use Windows to compile FFmpeg, so I forgot compile every time for Mac OS and Linux.
 Also, please check changelog before you download the new version.

 ### Changelog
 ```
+30/12/2022: Improved vvenc codes of FFmpeg VVCEasy, thanks Thomas Siedel from Spin Digital!
+TIP: Type "ffmpeg_vvceasy -h encoder=libvvenc" for FFmpeg vvenc available.
+See the new vvenc patch: https://patchwork.ffmpeg.org/project/ffmpeg/list/?series=7922
 23/12/2022: Update all libraries, fix MP4-ALS mono audio & added libcodec2 to FFmpeg.
 07/12/2022: Update vvenc, vvdec and others.
 Fixed Windows N version. (#22)
 20/10/2022: Add Linux static binaries of FFmpeg, but only FFplay does not work only.